SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 Then we import newKitFromWeb3 from the "@celo/contractkit".
 The contractkit library enables us  to interact with the celo blockchain.

+In order to interact with our smart contract that is deployed in bytecode, you need an interface, the ABI (Application Binary Interface), so that the contractKit can understand the bytecode.
+The ABI allows you to call functions and read data [Learn more about the ABI](https://docs.soliditylang.org/en/develop/abi-spec.html).

+For us to get our Abi, we need to compile our AgroCelo.sol on Remix and click on the ABI icon to copy the Abi, then, we need to go to our `celo-boiler-plate` project, open the contract folder, open the marketplace.abi.json file clear anything in that file and paste the current Abi we just copied and save.
+We also need to paste our smart contract code in the `marketplace.sol` file in our boilerplate and save.

+After following the steps above, we import the Abi by typing `import marketplaceAbi from "../contract/marketplace.abi.json"`.

 Celo's operations often deal with numbers that are too large for Javascript to handle.
 To handle these numbers, we will use bignumber.js.

 The erc2-Abi enables us to interact with the ERC-20 interface.
 The ERC-20 interface The ERC20 interface is a standard API for tokens within smart contracts.
 It enables make payment with the Celo stablecoin which is cUSD.

-Next we create a variable called `ERC20_DECIMALS` and set its value to 18.
+Next we will create a variable called `ERC20_DECIMALS` and set its value to 18.
 By default, the ERC20 interface uses 18 decimal places.

+The `MPContractAddress` is the address that is shown when we deploy our smart contract on the Celo network.
 On Remix, after the deployment of your contract, you will find the address to that contract which you need to interact with the functionality in your smart contract.

-we create a variable called `contractAddress` and assign it the contract address gotten from remix.

-Then we create a variable called `cUSDContractAddress` for the cUSD contract address.
+Then we will create a variable called `cUSDContractAddress` for the cUSD contract address which gotten by default.
+All you have to do is to paste the address which is: `0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1`

-Going futher we create three more global variable below:
+Going futher we will create three more global variable below:

 ```js
 let kit //contractkit
 let contract // contract variable
 let listedSeeds = [] // array of listed seeds
 ```
-The is use to store the address of a user that is conneted with his/her celo wallet.
+The kit is used to store the address of a user that is conneted with his/her celo wallet.
 Later on we will take a look on how it works.

 The contract stores an instance of the marketplace contract once a user connects their Celo wallet, so you can interact with it.

-The listedSeeds array stores the seeds that we will list on the blockchain soon.
+The listedSeeds array stores the seeds that we will be listed on the blockchain soon.

-In order to store information in the kit and contract variables we need to create an asynchronous function called connectCeloWallet that allows a user to connect to the Celo Blockchain and read the balance of their account.
+In order to store information in the kit and contract variables we need to create an asynchronous function called `connectCeloWallet` that allows a user to connect to the Celo Blockchain and read the balance of their account.
 The function will perform several checks and actions to ensure that the user has the necessary tools and permissions to interact with the Celo Blockchain.

 ```js
 //Connects the wallet gets the account and initializes the contract